 The drive you use for your recovery drive (in this case, my USB drive) will be completely erased.

 Make sure there is no important data on the drive, and click Create to begin the process.

 This can take a surprisingly long time — at least it did for me.
 The length of time depends on the speed of your machine, your flash drive, your USB interface, and what else you might be doing with your computer as the process proceeds.

 When completed, the wizard displays a message that it’s done.

 Using your recovery drive

-I’ll cover using the recovery drive in more detail in a later article, but the most important thing to realize is that it’s something you boot from.
-By that I mean you reboot your computer, so have your UEFI or BIOS configured to check for bootable USB media before booting normally from the hard disk.
+The most important thing to realize is that a recovery drive is something you boot from.
+By that, I mean you reboot your computer with the UEFI or BIOS configured to check for bootable USB media before booting normally from the hard disk.